Diskmaster/ModernPrecombines/MANUAL.md

  - A copy of the Creation Kit, version 1.10.162 as of this manual's current commit.
 You can obtain this [here](https://store.steampowered.com/app/1946160/Fallout_4_Creation_Kit/) in Steam along with Archive2 and associated tools for mod development.
 This manual assumes you have them installed and working correctly.
 The latest version that was available from Beth.net is also valid provided the version number is the same.
  - The latest xEdit / FO4Edit release, version 4.0.4 as of this commit.
 (PRP development used the 4.0.4c discord exclusive build for the minor bugfixes since.)
- - PJM's script pack which is hosted here.
-[TODO: Find out where PJM's putting the xEdit scripts we use for building.]
+ - PJM's script pack which can be downloaded [here](https://www.nexusmods.com/fallout4/mods/69978).
  - A decent amount of hard drive space, and more importantly, physical RAM, depending on the size of the project and how it's created.
 [The Previsibines Repair Pack](https://www.nexusmods.com/fallout4/mods/46403), my mod, took up to 126.6GB system commit (that's used RAM and swap file!) at full previs generation of the game and all DLC, UF4OP included.

 There's a set of optional scripts floating around that makes this easier to work with and I'll point out the options as they are relevant - this includes the previously mentioned pack above.